The Riddle of the Sands: Historical context

 It is noteworthy that the demonization and vilification of Kaiser Wilhelm, which would become a staple of British propaganda in later years, are conspicuously absent from The Riddle of the Sands.
-To the contrary, on several occasions the character Davies expresses admiration for the German Emperor: "He is a fine fellow, that emperor. [...]
+On the contrary, on several occasions the character Davies expresses admiration for the German Emperor: "He is a fine fellow, that emperor. [...]
 By Jove!
 We want a man like that Kaiser, who doesn't wait to be kicked, but works like a nigger for his country, and sees ahead."

-Lower in the hierarchy, Carruthers several times states that he likes Commander von Brüning as a person – and this liking is not diminished by the discovery that von Brüning is deeply involved in the plan to invade England.
-In general, the book's protagonists feel no malice towards the Germans.
-Rather, they take a "sporting" attitude, frankly admiring the Germans' audacity and resourcefulness while being determined to outwit them and foil their plans.
+Lower in the hierarchy, Carruthers several times states that he likes Commander von Brüning as a person, and this liking is not diminished by the discovery that von Brüning is deeply involved in the plan to invade England.
+In general the book's protagonists feel no malice towards the Germans.
+Rather, they take a sporting attitude, frankly admiring the Germans' audacity and resourcefulness while being determined to outwit them and foil their plans.

 Film, television, and theatrical adaptations

 A seven-part radio adaptation by Valentine Dyall was broadcast on the BBC Light Programme starting in December 1949, with Dyall himself taking the role of Carruthers.

 The Riddle of the Sands (1979) is a film adaptation of the book, starring Michael York as Charles Carruthers and Simon MacCorkindale as Arthur Davies.

+An adaptaion of three 90-minute episodes by Colin Davis was broadcast by BBC World Service in January 1982.
+It was repeated on Radio 4 Extra in January 2026.
+It starred Jeremy Clyde as Carruthers and Michael Cochrane as Davies.

 A 90-minute BBC Radio 4 adaptation was broadcast in January 1994, as part of the Saturday Night Theatre strand, starring Laurence Kennedy as Carruthers and Charles Simpson as Davies.

 In Germany, the novel was popularised by the TV movie Das Rätsel der Sandbank (1984), produced by the public television and radio station Radio Bremen, and starring Burghart Klaußner as Davies and Peter Sattmann as Carruthers.